Marjorie Walter (1932 - 2020) - Obituary

 1/

-GODFREY —Marjorie Joyce Walter, 87, passed away peacefully at home on Thirsday, Oct.
-8, 2020 surrounded by family.
+GODFREY — Marjorie Joyce Walter, 87, passed away peacefully at home on Thursday, Oct.
+8, 2020, surrounded by family.

 Marjorie married Albert Walter on Jan.
-3, 1950 in Alton.
-He preceded her in death.
+25, 1964 at St. Peter and Paul Catholic Church in Alton.
+He precedes her in death.

 She began working at First National Bank and Trust Company in Alton on July 3, 1950.
 She was an Administrative Assistant and Loan Officer to Clayton Krug.